NKANGIJAFARI/employee_list/readme.md

 This screen shows an error message when there is a failure to save an employee.
 The error message "Request failed with status code 429" indicates that the application has hit the rate limit for API requests.

-## Contributing
+## Conclusion

-If you would like to contribute to this project, please fork the repository and create a pull request.
-Make sure to follow the coding standards and include tests for any new features or bug fixes.
+Please don't hesitate to raech out to me for the clarification of things.
 ## License

 This project is licensed under the MIT License.